richard-ui/b_fitness_store/README.md

 - As a First Time user, I want to be able to see a list of products displayed on the products page.

-- As a First Time user, I want to be able to add a new product to my shopping bag.

-### Returning User's:
+### Shopping User's:

-- As a returning user, I want to be able to log in easily and efficiently.
+- As a Shopper, I want to be able to log in easily and efficiently.

-- As a returning user, I want to be able to view my shopping bag and be able to update accordingly.

-- As a Shopper, I want to be able to see more information about the certain product I am interested in buying.

 - As a Shopper, I want to be able to search for a product by Name or Description.

 - As a Shopper, I want to be able to search a product by Category

+- As a Shopper, I want to be able to view my shopping bag and be able to update accordingly.

+- As a Shopper, I want to be able to see more information about the certain product I am interested in buying.

 - As a Shopper, I want to be able to adjust the quantity of the items in my bag